ozfortress/ozfortress_docs/docs/rules/ahh.md

 Dropped weapons can be picked up - including any medigun.

 ### 1.3.
 Scoring
-For AHH, both PLR and KOTH maps should be scored as 1-0/0-1 on match pages.
+For AHH, PLR (Payload Race) maps should be scored as 1-0 to the winning team on match pages.
+For KOTH (King of the Hill) maps, the score should be 3-0/3-1/3-2 to the winning team.
 When submitting scores, please ensure you also submit the logs.tf link of your match/each map in your match in the Match Comms section, as well as a link to the ozfortress profile/s of any mercenaries/ringers used.

 !!! warning "Submitting scores if your match used a Tiebreaker"
     Please note, if your match score was determined by a Tiebreaker as detailed in [1.4.
 Tiebreakers](#14-tiebreakers), you will need to take a screenshot of the cart capture/push progress shown on your HUD.
 If your match was determined by a kill tiebreaker, you will need to make note of that when submitting the logs.tf links.